Respiratory Syncytial Virus (RSV)

 - For more information on acute respiratory infection surveillance go to RespTas Report

-- If you have a specific query about RSV, you can call the Communicable Diseases Prevention Unit via the Public Health Hotline on 1800 671 738.
+- If you have a specific query about RSV, or a query about the RSV Maternal and Infant Protection Program, you can call the Communicable Diseases Prevention Unit via the Public Health Hotline on 1800 671 738.